theharshit2202/Generative-AI/README.md

    streamlit run app.py
    ```

-2. **Text and Image Content Generation** 🖼️:
+2. **Text and Image both as a prompt** 🖼️:
-   To generate both text and image content by providing a prompt, run:
+   To provide both text and image content as a prompt, run:
    ```bash
    streamlit run vision.py
    ```